vintageplayer/waitlist-landing-page-template/README.md

 - You need to create an embedded-form on MailerLite.
 Then you can use the form.
 - We have some images and you can change them in the `public` folder.
 - Don't forget to change the footer.
 I put some dummy data on it.

+## Updating the content
+- You can easily use ChatGPT to write the content and update the config file.
+[Sample prompt](https://chatgpt.com/share/677bfe7b-fa00-8006-b278-a1405d9b33da).
+- Use [unsplash]() to download the hero images.
+This can be automated using their [API](https://chatgpt.com/share/677bfe7b-fa00-8006-b278-a1405d9b33da).
+I found the top hits to be the best ones.
+I ended up downloading the best 2 manually.
+- There are other stock image websites (with APIs too): [https://shotstack.io/learn/best-stock-image-video-apis/](https://shotstack.io/learn/best-stock-image-video-apis/)
+- For logo, you can use an SVG generator with options for custom font

 ## Tech Stack
 - Developed with **Next.js**.